 - That the source of the quoted material is mentioned, along with the name of the author.

 - Typical free uses of work include:

-- Inclusion for the purpose of news reporting.
+- Inclusion for the purpose of news reporting, critique or review.

 - Incidental inclusion.